 The Oshkosh COVID-19 Relief Fund will be limited to 501(c)(3) nonprofit organizations, or other charitable organizations able to receive a tax-deductible contribution, such as schools, faith-based organizations, and other public entities within the Oshkosh area, with priority to those within the Oshkosh Area School District.
 Based upon the charitable structure of the Oshkosh COVID-19 Relief Fund, we are not able to fund businesses directly, labor unions, or other 501(c)(4), 501(c)(5), and (501)(6) organizations.

 Aid to individuals will be handled through nonprofit organizations in our region with established processes for determining need.
 If you need assistance finding food, paying housing bills, accessing childcare, or other essential services, please call 2-1-1.

-The Community Foundation and United Way, in consultation and partnership with other community entities, will administer grants from the Fund in phases to help address immediate needs and short-term and longer-term impacts of the outbreak and recovery.
+The Community Foundation and United Way, in consultation and partnership with other community entities, will administer grants from the Fund to help address immediate needs and short-term and longer-term impacts of the outbreak and recovery.